 Since founding MVM Ian has received a Skidmore Prize, presented by the Willamette Week to excellent emerging non-profit leaders (2011); he was one of 32 recipients nationally to receive a “Top of the Class” recognition by the National Afterschool Alliance, “celebrating passion, creativity and commitment to youth” in after-school settings (2014); and was a “runner up” for the Portland Business Journal’s “Forty under 40” awards recognizing leading executives under the age of 40 (2012).
 As a musician, Mouser has performed with NW bands whose songs have been played at the MTV Video Music Awards and other interesting spots.
 He continues to write and perform original music in his spare time.

-Programs Outreach Coordinator
+Outreach & Program Coordinator

 Karen Mouser Darr

 Karen is the logistical master of event operations and individual donor communication.
 Karen is from San Francisco and has sung in choirs throughout her life.
 She has a B.A. in psychology from Lewis & Clark College and has worked with children and families in various settings from residential treatment, to foster care, to early intervention.
 Karen has lead My Voice Music’s fundraising initiatives since its founding in 2008 and has a passion for people and connection.

 Born and raised in Portland, Oregon, Chris is an active multi-instrumentalist and singer/songwriter who has enjoyed a lifelong passion for music in the Pacific Northwest.
 Initially a guitarist by trade, he played in a variety of musical projects ranging from rock to jazz.
 He eventually found his own voice while traveling solo in Ireland and playing music around the country; an experience that inspired him to begin writing his own music.
 His songs have since been played on national radio and in independent films.
 Chris plays shows regularly, and is looking forward to recording his newest material with his latest musical project.